ychoi-top/home/_pages/about.md

 {% include base_path %}

-Cloud & Digital is a technology-driven startup which is working on cloud native and block chain technology development to streamline and accelerate digital transformation.
+Cloud & Digital is a technology-driven startup which is working on cloud native, block chain, and Open API technology development to streamline and accelerate digital transformation.

+We are a team of diverse experience and expertise from multinational corporations, large enterprises as well as startups in a variety of industries.
+We are focused of building a powerful workforce with high-performance colleagues.

+Please meet our team.